itsjordanmuller/2023-python-100-days/README.md

 ![Rock Paper Scissors - CLI Game - Image 1](https://github.com/itsjordanmuller/2023-python-100-days/blob/main/Day-004/004-rock-paper-scissors-1.png)

+> Ask for `user_input` of either `rock`, `paper` or `scissors`, get random choice for `computer_input`, determine and display outcome of game with a message
+>
+> Scissors (Player) vs Rock (Computer) = Computer Wins

+In this exercise, I created a Rock Paper Scissors game in Python, incorporating basic control structures, user input, and random number generation.

+The program begins with ASCII art representations for Rock, Paper, and Scissors.
+I then created a list `rock_paper_scissors` containing these representations.
+The game starts by printing a welcome message and prompting the user to choose Rock, Paper, or Scissors, represented by numbers 1, 2, and 3, respectively.

 ![Rock Paper Scissors - CLI Game - Image 2](https://github.com/itsjordanmuller/2023-python-100-days/blob/main/Day-004/004-rock-paper-scissors-2.png)

+> Paper (Player) vs Rock (Computer) = Player Wins

+After adjusting the user input for zero-based indexing, I used an `if` statement to check for invalid inputs (like numbers outside the range 0-2).
+For valid inputs, the program displays the user's choice using the ASCII art from the list.

+Next, the program generates a random choice for the computer using `random.randint(0, 2)`, and displays this choice similarly.
+The game's outcome is then determined by comparing the user's choice and the computer's choice, using a series of `if-elif` statements.

+Through this exercise, I learned to handle user input, implement conditional logic, and use lists and random number generation in Python.
+The game effectively demonstrated the application of these concepts in creating a simple interactive program.

 ### Exercises (Day 4)